eunseon02/DynOSAM/README.md

 We provide a development [Dockerfile](./docker/Dockerfile) that will install all dependancies but expects DynoSAM to be cloned locally.
 The associated [container creation](./docker/create_container.sh) will then mount the local DynoSAM folder into the container along with local results/dataset folders.

-> NOTE: there are some minor issues with the current dockerfile which will be fixed in-time.
+> NOTE: there are some minor issues with the current dockerfile which will be fixed intime.

 The general ROS2 build procedure holds as all relevant subfolders in DynoSAM are built as packages.

-More detailed instructions are fonud here: [Insallation instructions](./docs/media/INSTALL.md)
+More detailed instructions are found here: [Insallation instructions](./docs/media/INSTALL.md)

 # 2. Usage

+## Documentation
+We auto generate [Doxygen code docs](https://acfr-rpg.github.io/DynOSAM/doxygen/) for all classes in DynoSAM.
+The code docs are up-to-date with the _main_ branch.

 ## Running and Configuration